lxcalghost/Managethis/README.md

 A more robust PHP version is available at https://github.com/mescon/Muximux

-A NodeJS version with a built-in webserver in available at https://github.com/onedr0p/manage-this-node
+A NodeJS version with a built-in webserver is available at https://github.com/onedr0p/manage-this-node

 -----------------